 In 1976, I acquired formal training through a scholarship to Parsons School of Design in New York City.
 During my first year as a student I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
 The institutions there attributed greatly to my gaining invaluable experience and direction as a painter.

-Since that time, I have created artwork for numerous award-winning projects from advertising and design firms to museums through out the north and southeast as well as the mid-west.
-This has been an evolving journey, that has grown from a fascination of personal expression into an attempt to provoke the interest of the viewer.
+Since that time, I have created artwork for numerous award-winning projects from advertising agencies and design firms to museums and universities through out the north and southeast as well as the mid-west.
+For over three decades I have been on an evolving journey concentrating on a variety of work in a myriad of mediums and styles.
+Each assignment requires a piece of art to be created as a solution to a specific project challenge, all in an attempt to provoke the interest of the viewer.